hwanglab/rnaseq_workshop/08_kallisto.md

 ```

 ## Create a custom transcriptome database to examine a specific set of genes
 For example, suppose we just want to quickly assess the presence of ribosomal RNA genes only.
 We can obtain these genes from an Ensembl GTF file.
-In the example below we will use our chromosome 22 GTF file for demonstration purposes.
+In the example below, we will use our chromosome 22 GTF file for demonstration purposes.
 But in a 'real world' experiment you would use a GTF for all chromosomes.
-Once we have found GTF records for ribosomal RNA genes, we will create a fasta file that contains the sequences for these transcripts, and then index this sequence database for use with Kallisto.
+Once we have found GTF records for ribosomal RNA genes, we will create a FASTA file that contains the sequences for these transcripts, and then index this sequence database for use with Kallisto.

 ```bash